griswaldbrooks/spanny2/OUTLINE.md

     - this allows me to add obstacles to my map
     - collision check my robot footprint
     - clear and mark lidar points
-- conclusion to this section?
+- conclusion to this section
+    - mention that we learned what a layout is and it's requirements
+    - what the out of the box layouts do
+    - how we can make our own layouts with non-default constructable
+    - have state
+    - dimensionality reduction
-- lead in to the next section?
+- lead in to the next section
+    - these examples still referred to elements on the stack/heap
+    - but what if our data lives somewhere else?

 ## Accessor policies and how to use them
 - Explain what accessor policies are (reprise intro on customization points briefly)
+- they take the offset from the layout and return data from a storage location
 - Explain how the default accessor works ie return p[offset]
 - Talk about the type requirements of an accessor, ie using element_type, reference, data_handle_type
+- accessor has no requirements on default constructability
 - Note there are no template requirements like the layout policy has
 - Note that they are not limited to this pattern
 - In fact... you can call arbitrary functions in the accessor
 - Show the simple std function accessor example and how the mdspan::T must match accessor::element_type but the first ctor element must match accessor::data_handle_type
+  - show a hilbert matrix
   - note that accessor::reference does not need to be a & or * or even related to accessor::element_type
-- accessor has no requirements on default constructability
 - Daisy Hollman said...
 Accessor policies interfacing with GPUs (e.g., CUDA calls)
 - But let's see what we can do
 - I don't work on GPUs, but I do work on robots